When you deploy an app, you may need to use a proxy. Web AppBuilder supports using proxies in the following situations:

 - OAuth 2.0 app logins

 - Enabling logging

-By default, the downloaded app uses the proxy provided by Portal for ArcGIS.
+By default, the downloaded app uses the proxy provided by ArcGIS Enterprise.
 Specify your own proxy and rules by modifying the httpProxy property in the app's config file.
 The httpProxy property contains the following attributes: